-Action 3: Updating of Board Policies as well as procedures and practices within the District as an action was informed by the root causes as analyzed by stakeholders including parents, teachers, administrators Board and community members for the District's Comprehensive Coordinating Early Intervention Support (CCEIS) plan.
+Action 4: Updating of Board Policies as well as procedures and practices within the District as an action was informed by the root causes as analyzed by stakeholders including parents, teachers, administrators Board and community members for the District's Comprehensive Coordinating Early Intervention Support (CCEIS) plan.

-Action 4: Improvements to Home to School and Community Communication as an action was due to parent, Board, student and community input
+Action 5: Improvements to Home to School and Community Communication as an action was due to parent, Board, student and community input.
+Parents emphasized communication regarding the connection between attendance and funding.
+Parents express that parental involvement in academic and social support needs to be

-Action 5: Translation/Interpretation services was created in response to administration, parents of EL students, and teacher input.

-Action 6: Career Technical Education: was informed by feedback by parents, Board, students, and community members

-Action 9: Supports for Tiers 2 & 3 Social Emotional Needs is an action in response to feedback and input from all school stakeholders: Parents, Students, Teachers, Support Staff, Counselors, and Administration

-Action 12: Independent Study Teachers: was created as an action in response to increased requests from parents and students for expanded opportunities for Independent Study in the school district.

-Action 13: Student Services Support Provider was created in response to increased requests from parents for referral to academic, behavioral, and social emotional interventions, as well as to support pre-referral interventions such as Student Study Teams and Section 504 Plans, a need indicated in the stakeholder-driven root cause analysis for the District's CCEIS plan.
+- Action 5: Translation/Interpretation services was created in response to administration, parents of EL students, and teacher input. - Action 6: Career Technical Education: was informed by feedback by parents, Board, students, and community members - Action 8: Educational partners strongly support the continuation of academic supports including classroom instructional assistants, intervention, and tutors - Action 9: Supports for Tiers 2 & 3 Social Emotional Needs is an action in response to feedback and input from all school stakeholders: Parents, Students, Teachers, Support Staff, Counselors, and Administration - Action 12: Independent Study Teachers: was created as an action in response to increased requests from parents and students for expanded opportunities for Independent Study in the school district. - Action 13: Student Services Support Provider was created in response to increased requests from parents for referral to academic, behavioral, and social emotional interventions, as well as to support pre-referral interventions such as Student Study Teams and Section 504 Plans, a need indicated in the stakeholder-driven root cause analysis for the District's CCEIS plan, but was discontinued as job duties evolved.